JoshOrndorff/recipes/src/testing/externalities.md

 }
 ```

-The setter methods for each configurable module constant are defined in the `ExtBuilder` methods.
-This allows each instance of `ExtBuilder` to set the module constant parameters for the unit test in question.
+The setter methods for each configurable constant are defined in the `ExtBuilder` methods.
+This allows each instance of `ExtBuilder` to set the constant parameters for the unit test in question.

 ```rust, ignore
 impl ExtBuilder {